Goldcrest

 Fun Facts for Kids

-• The little goldcrest is often overlooked; however, it is surprisingly fearless, sometimes approaching within 3 m of humans during winter.
+• The little goldcrest is often overlooked; however, it is surprisingly fearless and sometimes may approach close to humans during winter.

 • Goldcrests are so tiny, dwarfed even by a sparrow.